-- 81.-(1) The Director may grant to a person a licence ("a moneylenders licence") upon such terms and conditions as he sees fit authorising that person to engage in the business of moneylending in any particular District Court area or areas upon application to the Director 35 in that behalf. - (2) (a) An application for a moneylenders licence shall be in writing in such form as the Director may determine and shall contain- - (i) an itemised statement of the proposed total cost of 40 credit. - (ii) details of collection and all other charges not included therein, - (iii) details of the applicant's terms and conditions,
+81.-(1) The Director having taken due regard of any objection Moneylenders licence. by a third party to the issue of a licence, may grant to a person a licence ("a moneylenders licence") upon such terms and conditions 10 as he sees fit authorising that person to engage in the business of moneylending in any particular District Court District or Districts upon application to the Director in that behalf.

+- (2) (a) An application for a moneylenders licence shall be in writing in such form as the Director may determine and shall contain- - (i) an itemised statement of the proposed total cost of - (ii) details of collection and all other charges not included therein. - 20 (iii) details of the applicant's terms and conditions,

-- (iv) the name of any District Court area in which the applicant proposes to engage in the business of moneylending, and - (v) such other information as the Director may reasonably require, - (b) An application for a moneylenders licence shall be accompanied by- - (i) a fee of £1,000 for the applicant to engage in the business of moneylending in one District Court District, and - (ii) a further fee of £500 in respect of each additional District Court District in which the applicant proposes to engage in the business of moneylending. - (3) The fees referred to in subsection (2) may be varied by regu-15 lations. - (4) The fees referred to in subsection (2) shall not be refundable in whole or in part save at the discretion of the Director. - (5) The holder of the moneylenders licence shall display in a prominent position a copy of the licence and any terms or conditions attached thereto in any business premises where the holder engages in the business of moneylending. - (6) A moneylenders licence shall be valid for the period of 12 months commencing on the date specified therein and shall expire at the end of that period. - 25 (7) A moneylenders licence shall state-
+- (iv) the name of any District Court District in which the applicant proposes to engage in the business of moneylending, - (v) a copy of an advertisement in one of the newspapers circulating in that area of the applicant's intention to apply for said licence and giving such other details as the Director may require, and - (vi) such other information as the Director may reasonably require, - 30 (b) An application for a moneylenders licence shall be accompanied by- - (i) a fee of £1,000 for the applicant to engage in the business of moneylending in one District Court District, and - 35 (ii) a further fee of £500 in respect of each additional District Court District in which the applicant proposes to engage in the business of moneylending. - (3) The fees referred to in subsection (2) may be varied by regulations. - (4) The fees referred to in subsection (2) shall not be refundable in whole or in part save at the discretion of the Director. - (5) The holder of the moneylenders licence shall display in a prominent position a copy of the licence and any terms or conditions attached thereto in any business premises where the holder engages 45 in the business of moneylending.